-Mount Baden Powell Trail is a 8.9 mile heavily trafficked out and back trail located near Valyermo, CA that features beautiful wild flowers and is only recommended for very experienced adventurers.
+Mount Baden Powell Trail is a 8.9 mile heavily trafficked out and back trail located near Valyermo, California that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash